Quantum-assisted Monte Carlo algorithms for fermions: Introduction

-This paper presents a framework of quantum-assisted QMC algorithms utilising a QC trial state.
-Google's demonstration takes shadow tomography as the interface passing the trial state from a quantum computer to a classical computer.
-However, quantum tomography is usually not scalable with the qubit number.
-Besides, the quantum-measurement cost raises concerns about the potential quantum advantage~\cite{mazzola2022exponential}.
-This paper proposes engaging quantum computing at flexible levels with the purpose to address the scalability and cost issues.
-We achieve this flexibility in a bi-trial-state manner, i.e.~we take advantage of a classical-computing (CC) trial state in addition to the QC trial state.
-Here we list the main results as follows: \begin{enumerate} \item We give a framework of quantum-assisted variational Monte Carlo (VMC), Green's function Monte Carlo (GFMC) and AFMC algorithms; \item Depending on the extent a quantum computer is involved in computation, we name two strategies, the {\it consistent} quantum-assisted (CQA) algorithms and the quantum-assisted energy evaluation (QAEE) algorithms, and the latter use minimal QC resources; \item We propose a general Bayesian inference method to reduce quantum measurements and achieve a stable quantum advantage; \item We show that quantum-assisted QMC is error-resilient due to an inherent symmetry projection; \item Lastly, we propose the quantum-classical Monte Carlo subspace diagonalisation (QCMCSD) algorithm and show that hybrid QMC is a general way to reduce errors in state-of-the-art classical algorithms. \end{enumerate} In QMC algorithms, evaluating amplitudes of the trial state is the elementary operation.
-Each amplitude evaluation on a quantum computer requires a number of quantum measurements (which are called circuit shots in this paper).
-The energy computed in CQA algorithms is variational in the sense that it is always higher than the true ground-state energy, even if the amplitude evaluation has a significant statistical error due to finite circuit shots.
-Because of the variational property, we can enhance the quantum advantage by post-selection, i.e.~we run the algorithm a few times and select the lowest energy.
-Using the Bayesian inference method, we find that a bias smaller than the classical algorithm occurs with a high probability even with a small circuit shot number.
-In numerical simulations of a $\mathrm{H_4}$ linear chain, the bias reduction can be achieved with $50\%$ probability with $100$ circuit shots per amplitude evaluation; and the bias is reduced for $10\%$ when the shot number is increased to $3200$.
-QAEE algorithms only utilise the quantum computer to evaluate the local energy at the last stage.
-The numerical result shows that errors of $0.542~\mathrm{mEh}$ and $0.163~\mathrm{mEh}$ in the ground-state energy, corresponding to a bias reduction for about $90\%$, require a total of $5\times 10^8$ and $5\times 10^9$ circuit shots, respectively, in QAEE VMC and fnGFMC algorithms.
-In numerical simulations, we have focused on Hadamard test, which is a scalable way to measure amplitudes on a quantum computer.
+This paper presents a framework of assisting QMC algorithms with states prepared on a quantum computer.
+We generalise the original work of Huggins et al.~\cite{Huggins2022} by utilizing quantum computing at flexible levels, and the QC state is used in various ways other than guiding the QMC sampling.
+Although shadow tomography has been proposed as the interface that passes the state from a quantum computer to a classical computer, we focus on the Hadamard test as an alternative way of measuring amplitudes of the QC state.
+We notice that the idea of flexible-level quantum-assisted computing works both ways.
+One of the purposes of this work is to address the measurement cost issue, which has raised debates about the potential quantum advantage~\cite{mazzola2022exponential,lee2022response}.
+By carrying out QMC calculation in a bi-trial-state manner, i.e.~taking use of a classical-computing (CC) trial state in addition to a QC trial state, we can reduce the measurement cost required for demonstrating quantum advantage.
+Here we list the main results as follows: \begin{enumerate} \item We give a framework of quantum-assisted variational Monte Carlo (VMC), Green's function Monte Carlo (GFMC) and AFMC algorithms; \item Depending on the extent a quantum computer is involved in computation, we name two strategies, the {\it consistent} quantum-assisted (CQA, or consistent quantum-classical) algorithms and the quantum-assisted energy evaluation (QAEE) algorithms, and the latter use minimal QC resources; \item We propose a general Bayesian inference method to reduce quantum measurements and achieve a stable quantum advantage; \item We show that quantum-assisted QMC is error-resilient due to an inherent symmetry projection; \item Lastly, we propose the quantum-classical Monte Carlo subspace diagonalisation (QCMCSD) algorithm and show that hybrid QMC is a general way to reduce errors in state-of-the-art classical algorithms. \end{enumerate}